brain4tech/lip/README.md

 - **extensible**, so alternative web frameworks and runtimes can be used if desired (you will need to rewrite some code tho)
 - **easy-to-use** and **straight-forward**, because we don't like complicated APIs

-***localip-pub* is currently in development.
+***lip* is currently in development.
 While the `main` branch can be used in production, not all needed features will be included.
-Currently, the application starts on `0.0.0.0:8080` by default.**
+The application starts on `0.0.0.0:8080` by default.**

 <h2>Table of Contents</h2>